ekozat/courses_select_manager/sprint5/sprint5_docs/userStories.md

     -   405 if the wrong method was used
     -   500 if the server had an error

+**Title:** Getting courses by prerequisites with OR logic

+**Priority:** High

+**Estimate (in hrs):** -

+**User Story:** As a user, when I send a request to get courses by their prerequisites, I want to specify the prerequisites as OR so if any course matches, then I want to see the result

+**Acceptance Criteria:**
+- The GET request to /courses/getCoursesByPrereq with query parameters prerequisites=cis*2910|cis*3490 should return courses that have either one as its prerequisite

+**Title:** Getting courses by prerequisites with AND logic

+**Priority:** High

+**Estimate (in hrs):** -

+**User Story:** As a user, when I send a request to get courses by their prerequisites, I want to specify the prerequisites as AND so all the courses specified need to match in order to get the result

+**Acceptance Criteria:**
+- The GET request to /courses/getCoursesByPrereq with query parameters prerequisites=cis*2750,cis*3490 should return courses that have both as its prerequisite

 # Fee Kim Ah-Poa's User Stories

 **Title:** Successful PUT request from database